We have not found any instances of professional misconduct for this lawyer.

 I grew up in Monmouth County hearing stories about the law from my father who is a retired Municipal Court Judge.
 Growing up I was always around attorneys, and even remember on weekends as a kid sitting on the beach next to my dad listening to him answering calls about setting bail.
-Now, I continue to live in Monmouth County with my wife and my son.
+Now, I continue to live in Monmouth County with my wife and my two sons.
 Although my dad was a Judge for the majority of my childhood, my family’s background was actually in the business industry here in Monmouth County.
 My great-grandfather emigrated from Greece and came to the United States through Ellis Island.
 He settled in Asbury Park where he worked as a barber, when Asbury Park was one of the premier resort destinations on the East Coast in the 1920s.
 My grandparents worked in the restaurant industry, and went on to own local franchises of Perkins restaurants, where I spent many hours as a kid.
 I remember seeing how hard they had to work to make a better life for me and for the rest of our family.
 My grandfather didn’t have higher than an elementary school education, but became a very successful businessman.
 I learned at a young age, that not all learning comes from books, and that common sense and real life experience are just as important as what you learn in school.

 After graduating from law school I clerked for a Superior Court Judge, the Honorable Ira Kreizman (retired), in the Monmouth County Criminal Division.
 Judge Kreizman, another Monmouth County native, taught me valuable lessons about even the most serious Criminal Offenses, and the intricacies of the Criminal Code here in New Jersey and our Country as a whole.
 I enjoyed that experience and enjoyed learning about the Criminal Laws of New Jersey.
 At the end of my clerkship I wanted to continue to work in the field of Criminal Law, and became an Assistant Prosecutor in Monmouth County, where I worked for nearly five years.
 As an Assistant Prosecutor I worked on cases ranging from petty disorderly person offenses to homicide.